minchinweb/minchin.pelican.readers.tasknotes/README.rst

 Known Issues
 ------------

-- Processing relies on Pelican's built-in Markdown reader.
+- Processing relies on CommonMark (Markdown) reader, which means you probably have to use it for the rest of your site as well.
+- Default slug processing means that you can't have two tasks created the same minutes (or Pelican will break).

 ..
 Credits